 The mission out to Alexandra Falls was easily one of my favourite adventures in Cape Tribulation.
 This waterfall is a rainforest giant located up on Alexandra Creek.
-Be warned though, there is no marked trail to get here and you’ll need to have decent bush experience to reach it.
+However, be warned.
+There is no marked trail to get here and you’ll need to have decent bush experience to reach it.

 Alexandra Creek also contains the sacred Blue Pools.
 However, I’d highly recommend NOT to visit these pools.
-They have long been a sacred women’s site for the Eastern Kuku Yalanji People and the request by the custodians is to not swim here.
+They have long been a sacred women’s site for the Eastern Kuku Yalanji People.
+The request by the custodians is to not swim here.